alpertuna/react-metismenu/README.md

 # react-metismenu
-A ready-to-use menu component for react
+A ready-to-use menu component for React

-INSTALL
+react-metismenu is under development now, It is time to contribute :blush:

+Install
 =======

 ```sh